igorehrlich/VirtualDeskSwitch/README.md

 ## Versioning

-For the versions available, see the \[tags on this repository\](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository]([Binary Version 1.0.0](https://github.com/igorehrlich/VirtualDeskSwitch/tags).

 ## Author